 We also found factors that were associated with earlier age of Parkinson’s onset, which may be of potential relevance to clinicians deciding when to screen for the disease.
 Patients who carried a GBA gene mutation, patients not of Ashkenazi Jewish descent and patients with higher BMIs tended to have earlier ages of onset.

-Our researchers also confirmed previous studies that showed that both smoking and caffeine consumption were associated with lower risk for Parkinson’s.
+Our researchers also confirmed previous studies that showed that both smoking and caffeine consumption was associated with a lower risk for Parkinson’s.
 (We do not suggest anyone take up smoking.)

-Such information on onset and symptomology of different populations could be of benefit to both patients and their doctors to give an idea of what to expect and in building a treatment plan.
+Such information on the onset and symptomology of different populations could benefit both patients and their doctors.
+It could give both an idea of what to expect, and what’s needed in building a treatment plan.

-We still have much to learn about this disease: the relationship between genes and environment in causing Parkinson’s, how the disease develops differently in different people, and how genetics may influence how patients respond differently to different treatments.
-Participants in the 23andMe Parkinson’s Research Community continue to help researchers make strides toward greater understanding and development of new treatments for Parkinson’s disease.
+We still have much to learn about this disease.
+For instance, the relationship between genes and environment in causing Parkinson’s.
+We also want to know how the disease develops differently in different people.
+And we want to know the role genetics plays in influencing how patients respond differently to different treatments.
+Participants in the 23andMe Parkinson’s Research Community continue to help researchers make strides toward a greater understanding of Parkinson’s.
+We hope it will also lead to new treatments for Parkinson’s disease.